 We asked one of our accountants, Kiera McFeely to explain what is changing and how it will affect employers and employees in Ireland.

 What Are The Payroll Changes from January 2019?

 The changes are related to how the employee’s taxes are reported to Revenue.
 Currently, employees Income Tax, PRSI and USC is reported to Revenue after the year-end.
 From January 2019, these taxes will be reported to Revenue on or before the date the employee is paid providing real-time communication.
 This ensures that all your employees are assigned the correct tax credit and are in the correct tax bracket.

 The new system is called PAYE Modernisation or Real Time Reporting (RTR).
 A similar system has been put in place in the UK already, called Real Time Information (RTI).
-We have experience with that from serving our UK clients and our experience from the similar reporting system in the UK is positive.
-The new process in Ireland will simplify the filing of payroll.
-It removes some of the current elements of filings.
+We have experience with that from serving our UK clients.
+Our experience from the similar reporting system in the UK is positive.
+The new process in Ireland will simplify the filing of payroll as it removes some of the current elements of filings.
 The filings are done in real-time so it means that everything should be filed correctly before year-end.
 That means no more end of year surprises with tax credits not being up to date.